Acce5sDenied/MCBE_Parkour_wiki/README.md

 ### Patched Glitches

 + **11 strafe or 10 strafe** was patched in `1.21.20`.
-Caused by joystick, optimal angle is &pm;`11.48°` from a multiple of 45.
+Caused by joystick, optimal angle is &pm;`11.48°` from multiples of 45.
 Boost in acceleration is `1/0.98` + some floating point error making it a tiny bit more.
 This works on jump tick, `4.51°` is optimal (Variable when ground is ice, etc...).
 Calculation:\
 $$\text{atan2}(0.13 \times \cos(11.48^{\circ}), 0.13 \times \sin(11.48^{\circ}) + \underset{\text{Sprint jump boost}}{\underbrace{0.2}}) \approx 4.51^{\circ}$$\
 Given this, 11 strafe is generally better, and easier perform than Java's 45 strafe.
-But the exact reason why 11 strafe works is still unknown.
+But the exact reason why 11 strafe works is still unknown.\
+`/!\ Differs from version to version, im skeptical if its correct or not/!\`

 + **Backwards sprinting** //todo

++ **Ground sprint delay** //todo

++ **Subtle wall clipping** i think when movement speed is so small. collision check is ignored. //todo

 ### Non-Advantagious Glitches
 + Player actually never stopping in place, coords flickering while standing still.